FreedomIntelligence/LLMZoo/README.md

 Our goal in releasing our models is to assist our community in better replicating ChatGPT/GPT4.
 We are not targeting competition with other competitors, as benchmarking models is a challenging task.
 Our models face similar models to those of ChatGPT/GPT4, which include:

-- Lack of common sense: ChatGPT may not always have the ability to apply common sense knowledge to situations, which can lead to nonsensical or inappropriate responses.
+- Lack of common sense: our models may not always have the ability to apply common sense knowledge to situations, which can lead to nonsensical or inappropriate responses.

-- Limited knowledge domain: ChatGPT's knowledge is based on the data it was trained on, and it may not have the ability to provide accurate or relevant responses outside of that domain.
+- Limited knowledge domain: our models' knowledge is based on the data it was trained on, and it may not have the ability to provide accurate or relevant responses outside of that domain.

-- Biases: ChatGPT may have biases that reflect the biases in the data it was trained on, which can result in unintended consequences or unfair treatment.
+- Biases: our models may have biases that reflect the biases in the data it was trained on, which can result in unintended consequences or unfair treatment.

-- Inability to understand emotions: While ChatGPT can understand language, it may not always be able to understand the emotional tone behind it, which can lead to inappropriate or insensitive responses.
+- Inability to understand emotions: While our models can understand language, it may not always be able to understand the emotional tone behind it, which can lead to inappropriate or insensitive responses.

-- Misunderstandings due to context: ChatGPT may misunderstand the context of a conversation, leading to misinterpretation and incorrect responses.
+- Misunderstandings due to context: our models may misunderstand the context of a conversation, leading to misinterpretation and incorrect responses.

 ## 🙌 Contributors